oceanroleplay/discord-spams/README.md

       return;
     }

-    if (!this.lastUpdate || Date.now() - this.lastUpdate > 5 * 60 * 1000) {
+    // update master list every five minute, will not be updated if event is not called if (!this.lastUpdate || Date.now() - this.lastUpdate > 5 * 60 * 1000) {
       await SpamMeta.refreshMasterList();
       this.lastUpdate = Date.now();
     }

     if (SpamMeta.isSpam(message.content)) {
-      await message.delete().catch(() => null);
+      // delete message, if bot have permissions await message.delete().catch(() => null);

+      // mute member for 6 hours
       const isMuted = await message.member
         .disableCommunicationUntil(
           Date.now() + 6 * 60 * 60 * 1000,